NheroWong/-return-all-the-strings-from-the-src-array-that-contains-the-key-as-substring-in/README.md

-Google.
+Google Question.
 The question asked was given below.
 Just asking Leetcode community the good optimal solution for this.

 Suppose you have an array of strings 'src' and a string 'key':